 Image credit: Metro

 Also, skip the “pink for baby girls, and blue for boys” cliche when the stork arrives, as kids grow up in a flash, and your pre-teen might just find it tacky.
-Instead, opt for gender-neutral colours like white or grey, and consider quirky furniture and wall decor to add interest.
+Instead, opt for gender-neutral colours like white or grey, and consider quirky furniture and wall decor as kid-friendly renovations to add interest.